opencoweb/cowebx/cowebx-apps/src/main/webapp/coedit/README.markdown

 ##Important Development Notes

 * In the bootstrap file, ```main.js``` , the global dependency 'org/cometd' should be uncommented only if you are using a [Developer's Setup](https://github.com/opencoweb/coweb/wiki/Developer-Setup).
 * The Maven project build tool that can be used to deploy other Coweb applications currently will NOT work with this application.
-This is because Daily Scrum currently uses unstable Dojo 1.7, rather than a stable, baked copy of Dojo.
+This is because Coedit currently uses unstable Dojo 1.7, rather than a stable, baked copy of Dojo.

 ##License